TheRenegadeCoder/sample-programs-website/docs/projects/merge-sort/python/index.md

 * `[merge([1], [10])] = [[1, 10]]`
 * `sort([[1, 10]] + sort([]))`

-Sort 3
+Sort 3:

 * `xs = []`
 * `len(xs) = 0`
 * `return []`

-Going Backwards (Sort 2)
+Going Backwards (Sort 2):

 * `sort([[1, 10]] + [])`

-Sort
+Sort:

 * `xs = [[1, 10]]`
 * `len(xs) = 1`
 * `return xs = return [1, 10]`

-Going Backwards (Sort 1)
+Going Backwards (Sort 1):

 * `sort([merge([3, 4])], [1, 10]))`
 * `sort([[1, 3, 4, 10]])`

-Sort
+Sort:

 * `xs = [[1, 3, 4, 10]]`
 * `len(xs) = 1`
 * `return [1, 3, 4, 10]`

-So
+So:

 * `return sort([[3, 4]] + sort([[1], [10]])) = [1, 3, 4, 10]`

 ## How to Run the Solution

-If we want to run this program, we should probably download a copy of [Selection Sort in Python](https://github.com/TheRenegadeCoder/sample-programs/blob/master/archive/p/python/merge-sort.py).
+If we want to run this program, we should probably download a copy of [Selection Sort in Python](https://github.com/TheRenegadeCoder/sample-programs/blob/main/archive/p/python/merge_sort.py).
-After that, we should make sure we have the latest Python interpreter.
+After that, we should make sure we have the [latest Python interpreter](https://www.python.org/downloads/).
 From there, we can run the following command in the terminal:

 `python merge-sort.py "3, 2, 10, 6, 1, 7"`

-Alternatively, we can copy the solution into an online Python interpreter and hit run.
+Alternatively, we can copy the solution into an [online Python interpreter](https://www.online-python.com/) and hit run.